South Africa: Pre-colonial period

-Bantu settlers expanded from West Africa since approximately 3,000 BCE.
-Settlements of Bantu-speaking peoples, who were iron-using agriculturists and herdsmen, were present south of the Limpopo River (now the northern border with Botswana and Zimbabwe) by the 4th or 5th century AD.
-The earliest ironworks in modern-day KwaZulu-Natal Province are believed to date from around 1050 AD.
-The southernmost group was the Xhosa people, whose language incorporates certain linguistic traits from the earlier Khoisan people.
-The Xhosa reached the Great Fish River, in today's Eastern Cape Province.
+Bantu settlers expanded from West Africa from approximately 3,000 BCE.
+Settlements of Bantu-speaking peoples, who were iron-using agriculturists and herdsmen, were present south of the Limpopo River (now the northern border with Botswana and Zimbabwe) by the 4th or 5th century.
+The earliest ironworks in modern-day KwaZulu-Natal are believed to date from around 1050.
+The southernmost group was the Xhosa people, whose language incorporates certain linguistic traits from the Khoisan languages, and who eventually reached the Great Fish River in the present-day Eastern Cape.
 As they migrated, these larger Iron Age populations displaced or assimilated earlier peoples.
-In Mpumalanga Province, several stone circles have been found along with a stone arrangement that has been named Adam's Calendar, and the ruins are thought to be created by the Bakone, a Northern Sotho people.
+In Mpumalanga, several stone circles have been found along with a stone arrangement that has been named Adam's Calendar, and the ruins are thought to be created by the Bakone, a Northern Sotho group.

-Mapungubwe

 Around 1220, in the Limpopo-Shashe Basin, the elite of K2 moved to settle the flat-topped summit of Mapungubwe Hill, with the population settling below.
-Rainmaking was crucial to the development of sacral kingship.
-By 1250, the capital had a population of 5000 and the state covered 30,000 km^{2} (11,500 square miles), growing wealthy through the Indian Ocean trade.
-The events around Mapungubwe's collapse circa 1300 are unknown, however trade routes shifted north from the Limpopo to the Zambezi, precipitating the rise of Great Zimbabwe.
+Rainmaking was crucial to the development of sacral kingship, and several rainmaking sites have been found nearby including Ratho Kroonkop.
+By 1250, the capital of the Mapungubwe Kingdom had a population of 5,000 and the state covered 30,000 km^{2} (11,500 square miles), growing wealthy through the Indian Ocean trade.
+The events around Mapungubwe's collapse circa 1300 are unknown; however, trade routes shifted north from the Limpopo to the Zambezi, precipitating the rise of Great Zimbabwe.
 The hill was abandoned and Mapungubwe's population scattered.

+In the Soutpansberg, interactions between early Shona inhabitants (possible from Mapungubwe), late-comer Shona and Sotho-speakers between the 15th and 17th centuries culminated in the formation of the Venda language and identity.
+In the late-17th century, a splinter group from the dynasty of the Rozvi Empire migrated south; they were the Singo.
+The Singo settled at Dzata, which became the capital of the Venda Kingdom, and came to subdue all of the Soutpansberg.
+In the late-18th century, following trade routes moving south, the state collapsed.
+The most powerful dynasties that remained were the Ramabulana Singo in the western Soutpansberg, and the Tshivhase Singo and Mphaphuli Singo in the eastern Soutpansberg.